Skip to main content

 > Save the review results to a JSON file

-vigolium agent --prompt-template security-code-review --source ./src \
+vigolium agent query --prompt-template security-code-review --source ./src \

 --output review-results.json

-List available templates and backends:
+List available templates and providers:

 vigolium agent --list-templates